HaileyHao/Group_L_VaccineSideeffect/README.md

 **Source**:
 - https://covid.cdc.gov/covid-data-tracker/#datatracker-home
 - [the VARES data set](https://www.kaggle.com/ayushggarg/covid19-vaccine-adverse-reactions)

-The results of the state elections come from the data provided in the Week 5 lecture of the DV course.
+（The results of the state elections come from the data provided in the Week 5 lecture of the DV course）

 **Conclusion**:
 The report rate in the northeast and northwest regions is higher than other regions.